UBC-MDS/DSCI-532_2025_8_rental-issue-tracker/reports/m1_proposal.md

 - Which neighborhoods have the highest number of property by-law violations?
 - Which districts have the lowest property values?
+- Which zoning classifications have the highest number of by-law violations?
+- Are there any property management companies that are frequently associated to rental issues?
 - Is there a correlation between property values and the number of outstanding violations?

 ### Usage Scenarios